Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 User interactions form the backbone of TikTok's algorithmically-generated ranking system.
 The algorithm closely monitors how viewers engage with your content, with certain actions carrying significantly more weight than others in determining your video's reach potential.

-While likes and comments are important engagement signals, shares and rewatches hold significantly more influence in the algorithm's decision-making process.
+While likes and comments are important engagement signals, shares and rewatches have a significantly greater influence on the algorithm's decision-making process.
 When users share your content, it indicates exceptionally high value and relevance, prompting the algorithm to show your video to exponentially more people.

 Shares essentially act as votes of confidence that your content deserves wider distribution.

-Completion rate stands as one of the most critical metrics in determining algorithm success.
-Videos with captions generate 23% more likes on average than those without, suggesting that providing context and encouraging viewers to watch until the end significantly impacts performance.
+Completion rate is one of the most critical metrics for determining algorithm success.
+Videos with captions generate 23% more likes on average than those without captions, suggesting that providing context and encouraging viewers to watch until the end significantly impact performance.

 Video information and technical factors